OmarTawfik-forks/slang/documentation/public/user-guide/concepts.md

 Providing an accurate language version is important, as it affects the shape of the syntax tree, and possible errors produced.
 You can use the `LanguageFacts::allVersions()` API to get a list of all supported versions for the current Slang release.

-The `Parser::parse()` API is the main entry point for the parser, and to generate concrete syntax trees (CSTs) that can be used for further analysis.
+The `Parser::parse_file(source)` API is the main entry point for the parser, and to generate concrete syntax trees (CSTs) that can be used for further analysis.
-Each `parse()` operation accepts the input source code, and a `NonterminalKind` variant.
-This allows callers to parse entire source files (`NonterminalKind::SourceUnit`), individual contracts (`NonterminalKind::ContractDefinition`), methods (`NonterminalKind::FunctionDefinition`), or any other syntax nodes.
+Additionally, there is `Parser::parse_nonterminal(kind, source)` API that allows callers to parse specific nonterminal nodes, like individual contracts (`NonterminalKind::ContractDefinition`), methods (`NonterminalKind::FunctionDefinition`), or expressions (`NonterminalKind::Expression`).

 The resulting `ParseOutput` object will contain syntax errors (if any), and the syntax tree corresponding to the input source code.